oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/transcribe-live-audio/transcribe-live-audio.md

 ## Task 4: Enabling a customization

+First, either ensure there is an active customization in your compartment, or create one.
+Please refer to Lab 3 for guidance

-Select the <strong>Enable customizations</strong> box in the "Configure transcriptions" menu on the right to select a customization to include in your transcription session.
+Next, select the <strong>Enable customizations</strong> box in the "Configure transcriptions" menu on the right to select a customization to include in your transcription session.
     ![Enable customizations](./images/enable-customizations.png " ")

 Specify a compartment and select a customization to include in your next transcription session